arthurmlima/mprvs/fw/README.md

-# mpriscv-Sbesc23
+# MPRISCV - Sugar Cane

 This repository contais the hardware platform configuration design: FPGA bitstream of a riscv based MPSoC _MPRISCV_ targeting  ZCU104 development board.
-It also includes a application for sobel
+It also includes a application for calculating angle rotation of sugar cane.

 ## Overview